jgoelen/ingress-nginx-custom-headers-test/README.md

 # Test 3 ✅: Update Custom header (with fix)

-1. Build and upload the [local dev image](https://kubernetes.github.io/ingress-nginx/developer-guide/getting-started/#custom-docker-image) to the test cluster:
+1. Build the image from the PR and upload it to the test cluster:

 ```bash
 ./005_build_and_upload_image.sh